 ★★★★★ – Irish Times ★★★★★ – Guardian

-Restored for its 25th anniversary in 2016, Julie Dash’s seminal Daughters of the Dust was reissued to coincide with the release of Beyoncé’s visual album Lemonade, a work which draws greatly...
+Restored for its 25th anniversary in 2016, Julie Dash’s seminal Daughters of the Dust was reissued to coincide with the release of Beyoncé’s visual album Lemonade, a work which draws greatly on Dash’s...
 Read More

 This extremely rare opportunity to see one of the early works of German master Fritz Lang on the big screen, long withdrawn from circulation, is to be welcomed, particularly in this new digital restoration.